My Sibling's Romance: Critical reception

 Pop culture critic Jeong Deok-hyeon said, "Dating and siblings may feel disparate, but in fact, the drama genre has dealt with a lot of family love," and added, "It appears that a lot of effort was put into recruiting performers with relationships that viewers can empathize with."
 He continued, "However, I expect that things will not go smoothly in the future," adding, "The strong family love shown in the beginning may lead to deep emotional conflict in the second half."

 Public reception

-After the first episode aired according to Wavve viewing data on March 4, 2024, My Sibing's Romance ranked first on the weekend new paid subscription attraction index to Wavve's entertainment genre in the first week of March, and it continued maintain its rank on the top for four consecutive weeks.
+After the first episode aired, according to Wavve viewing data on March 4, 2024, My Sibing's Romance ranked first on the weekend new paid subscription attraction index to Wavve's entertainment genre in the first week of March, and it continued maintain its rank at the top for four consecutive weeks.

 My Sibling's Romance also ranked fourth in the TV-OTT integrated non-drama category popularity ranking for the first week of March announced by Good Data Corporation on March 12, 2024.
-Then peaked at number one on March 18 and maintained its top rank for three consecutive weeks announced on Fundex, the official platform of Good Data Corporation.
+It then peaked at number one on March 18 and maintained its top rank for three consecutive weeks, as announced on Fundex, the official platform of Good Data Corporation.
 In addition, My Sibling's Romance also ranked first in the overall TV-OTT non-drama category on March 18, and maintained its top rank for two consecutive weeks.

-On 2nd and 3rd week of March, Lee Yongwoo ranked at 7th and 5th in TV-OTT non-drama performer category respectively.

-On 2nd week of May, Park Jae-hyung and Kim Jiwon made it to TV-OTT non-drama performer category at 5th and 9th.

-On 3rd week of May, Park Jae-hyung topped the TV/OTT non-drama performer category,being the first MSR cast to do since the beginning of show.
-He is also the first MSR cast to be included in all(both drama and non-drama) performer overall category at 10th.
-Kim Jiwon ranked at 4th in the TV/OTT non-drama performer category.

-On 4th week of May, Park Jae-hyung and Kim Jiwon made it to TV-OTT non-drama performer category at 3rd and 4th.

-On 1st week of June,Park Jae-hyung was once again included into all(both drama and non-drama) performer overall category at 10th and TV/OTT non-drama performer ranking at 2nd, Kim Jiwon at 6th and Lee Yongwoo at 8th.